 Foundations of Public Speaking focuses on practices in the speech processes of writing, delivery, listening, audience analysis, criticism, and performance of introductory, informative, persuasive, and mediated speeches.
 The course introduces foundations of academic research and provides students with the skillset to expand their critical thinking and speaking to meet the dynamic demands of public communication.
 The emphasis of the course is on learning through performance and application of communication principles and tools.
 In order for students to complete the foundation skills sequence, they must earn a grade of C or higher in this class.
-Prerequisite C or better in ENGL1100.
+Prerequisite C or better in ENGL1100 or HONR1010.
 ELO1B Communications, GE1B Foundational Skills-Writing and Communication.

 COMM2110 Intercultural Communication - 3 s.h.

 An examination of concepts that have application to communication across cultural boundaries, with emphasis on relating them to effective intercultural communication skGE3C Liberal Learning-Humanities.
 ELO4 Global Learning - World Citizenship, ELO4 Global Learning - Equality and Peace, GE3C Liberal Learning-Humanities.